AI Infrastructure

 - Maintain Vertiv as a high-conviction position.
 The +311 bps Q1 contribution validates the power distribution and thermal management thesis; as AI data centre power density continues to increase, Vertiv's mission-critical role deepens.

-- Continue overweighting Marvell Technology and Micron Technology.
+- Continue overweighting Marvell Technology (+190 bps) and Micron Technology (+171 bps).
 Both confirmed the thesis in Q1.
-Marvell’s custom ASIC pipeline and Micron’s HBM position remain structurally supply-constrained multi-year opportunities.
+Marvell's custom ASIC pipeline and Micron's HBM position are structurally supply-constrained multi-year opportunities.

-- Reassess Microsoft and Meta sizing.
-Both face AI cost scrutiny and valuation compression headwinds that may persist; selective trimming on any Q2 bounce would improve portfolio quality.
+- Reassess Microsoft (−166 bps) and Meta (−40 bps) sizing.
+Both face AI cost scrutiny and valuation compression headwinds unlikely to resolve quickly; selective trimming on any Q2 bounce would improve portfolio quality.

-- Add to Primoris Services and Quanta Services selectively.
-Both are EPC infrastructure contractors directly exposed to the AI data centre and grid electrification capex cycle, with Quanta’s Q1 dip representing a potential entry point.
+- Add to Primoris Services (+67 bps) and Quanta Services (−30 bps) selectively.
+Both are EPC infrastructure contractors directly exposed to the AI data centre and grid electrification capex cycle, with Quanta's Q1 dip representing a potential entry point.

 - Use options overlay to manage hyperscaler earnings risk in Q2.
-With MRVL, MU, and NVDA all reporting, position-level hedges can be used to protect accumulated gains while maintaining structural upside.
+With MRVL, MU, and NVDA all reporting, position-level hedges will protect accumulated gains while maintaining structural upside.

 Portfolio Facts & Structure